AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/sword-coast-adventurers-guide/3-the-sword-coast-and-the-north.md

 Of course, the folk of Mintarn scrambled to meet the impatient wyrm's demands.
 Even if they had all the soldiers shipped away to Neverwinter and Waterdeep, what could they hope to do to mighty Hoondarrh?

 Things got worse recently when Neverember was deposed as Open Lord of Waterdeep.
 The Lords of Waterdeep have decided to reestablish their own navy, and they've told the soldiers of Mintarn to leave the city or take a commission among the navy or the city's other armed forces.
 Now in Neverwinter, Lord Neverember has decided to do away with a mercenary force as well.
-He says he wants to instill a sense of civic pride among the folk of Neverwitner, but many in Mintarn see it as a betrayal.
+He says he wants to instill a sense of civic pride among the folk of Neverwinter, but many in Mintarn see it as a betrayal.
 Neverember is a cunning man.
 I think with Hoondarrh active, the Lord Protector is simply cutting his losses.
 He didn't get the nickname Dagger just because his first name is Dagult.

 Mintarn had been playing the game well, but now it finds itself backed into a corner with few moves left to make.
 The coin is no longer flowing into its harbors, and many of its best and brightest have decided not to return.
 There's talk of hiring adventurers to slay Hoondarrh, but Hoondarrh's hoard must be massive.
 If that's not enough of a draw to dragon slayers, then there's no amount of money Mintarn could offer that would sweeten the deal.